M.A. Courses

 Description: Study and development of the research methods and sources necessary for the successful writing of a Research Essay in English-language literature and culture.
 Special emphasis is placed on archival and bibliographical research in literature, creative writing, literary history, oral literature, and performance.
 The focus on print, electronic, fieldwork, and experiential research varies in relation to the nature of the chosen theme of the essay.
 Students enrolled in Research Essay in English Literature I receive full-time student status.
 [Link to PDF file under MA Degree]

-ENGL 6892 MA Research Essay in English Literature II
+INGL 6892 MA Research Essay in English Literature II

 Credits: 3